- What are common signs and symptoms of FCS?

 Triglycerides are a type of fat found in the blood that bodies use for energy.
 Triglycerides are packaged as chylomicrons.
 The number of chylomicrons in your blood increases after you’ve eaten and then goes back down as part of the normal digestion process.
-Chylomicrons are large and bulky, and this design enables travel through the bloodstream.
+Chylomicrons are large and bulky, and this design enables travel through the bloodstream.3

 4. Why is it so hard to diagnose familial chylomicronemia syndrome (FCS)?
 How is it diagnosed?
-Is there a genetic test available?

 FCS is present at birth because it is a genetic condition.
 However, the age of onset and symptoms vary from patient to patient.
 This is also the reason it is very difficult to diagnose FCS.
 Doctors don’t have a quick and simple test that can tell you if you have FCS.They may evaluate absence or low activity of the enzyme lipoprotein lipase through a blood sample.5

 Some people have noticeable FCS symptoms when they are young, such as failure to thrive, colic and abdominal pain.
 For others, it may show up when they become pregnant.
 Still for others, they may not get symptoms until adulthood.
 This may be due to environmental and lifestyle factors, such as dietary fat intake, alcohol consumption, tobacco usage and level of activity or exercise.

 5. What is the difference between acute, recurrent acute and chronic pancreatitis?